nickserv/danamccurdy.com/_posts/2017-08-04-the-world-is-always-new.md

 Facing the familiar,
 we tend to see
 what we have already seen,
-like a string of fading photos, the differences between them unseen, inconsequential.
+like a blur of fading photos,
+the differences between them
+unseen, inconsequential.